The 15 Best Dog-Friendly Hotels in Australia for 2024

 THE LANGHAM, VICTORIA AND NEW SOUTH WALES

 The Langham in Sydney and Melbourne both offer up one of the most luxurious dog-friendly hotel experiences in all of Australia.
 They're not holding back in any capacity.
 Four-legged loves staying here get a dedicated Pet Room Service Menu as well as plush beds, signature Langham bowls, gourmet goodies and a pet gift bag on arrival.
 Reckon you might need a break from your utterly indulged friend?
 No problem.
 Pet sitting and walking services are on-hand.
 They also offer breakfast in bed for both you and your cat or dog (their private dining pet menu is damn impressive).
-They won't get pampered like this anywhere else, making this a clear front runner for the very best dog-friendly accommodations in Australia.
+They won't get pampered like this anywhere else, making this a clear front runner for the very best dog-friendly hotels in Australia.

 How much?
 From $570 per night.